demokaka/ros2_basic/README.md

 sudo apt install ros-humble-desktop
 ```
 ### Source the bash file
 If you open a new terminal and type in `ros2` command, this will not be found.
-To make this happen, you need to source the `setup.bash` file which is located at the folder `/opt/ros/humble`.
+To make this happen, you need to source the `setup.bash` file which is located at the folder `/opt/ros/humble`(or `foxy` depend on the Ubuntu version).
 First open the `.bashrc` using an editor(here I use gedit).
 ```
 cd